Digital independence list

 The incentive behind developing open-source software is not to maximize profits but to make the software work as efficiently as possible.
 Profits, if any, come from donations or by selling services built around that software.

 Since the code is available, you can self-compile or self-host any open-source software.
-This gives you full independence from anyone - but you pay with your time.
+This gives you full independence from anyone - but you pay with a little bit of your time.

 If you don’t have the time or technical knowledge, you can choose a third-party hosted option.
 Some online instances are free and supported by donations.
-Others offer to set up and host your software - but you pay with your money.
+Others offer to set up and host your software - but you pay with a little bit of your money.

-Both options are better than paying with your data and your freedom.
+Both options are better than paying with your private data and independence.